Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Forced Turbulence

 \subsection{An External Driving Force}

-As discussed previously, to realize a steady turbulent flow, energy should be continuously injected into the system to balance the dissipation produced by the viscosity, thereby necessitating an external driving force.
+As discussed previously, to realize a steady turbulent flow, energy should be continuously injected into the system to balance the dissipation produced by the viscosity, which necessitates an external driving force.
 We then introduce a massive scalar field $\phi$ in the bulk spacetime as described in Section \ref{sec:TheDualGravModel}.
 Similar considerations can be found in \citep{ForcedFluidDynamics2009,PeriodicallyDrivenAdS2013,ForcedFluidDynamics2014,DrivenHolographicCFTs2015}.
-The boundary fluid subjects to the equation of motion \prettyref{eq:bdry_fluid_EOM}, where the nontrivial boundary value of the scalar field together with its response play a role of an external force.
-We source $\phi_{1}$ by white noises and updated periodically.
-During each period, the value is interpolated through the following equation \citep{DrivenBlackHoles2019}
+The boundary fluid is subject to the equation of motion \prettyref{eq:bdry_fluid_EOM}, where the nontrivial boundary value of the scalar field together with its response play the role of an external force.
+We source $\phi_{1}$ and interpolate its value through the following equation

 where $F\left(v,\bm{x}\right)$ is given by